sim1029/sim1029/README.md

 ### <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/> About Me
-I am a Full Stack Developer from Pittsburgh, PA :cityscape:
+I am a Full Stack Developer and Cloud Architect from Pittsburgh, PA :cityscape:

-- :man_student: Currently I am pursuing a BS (Expected 2023) + MS (Expected 2024) in Computer Science at the University of Pittsburgh.
+- :man_student: I recently achieved my BS in Computer Science (2023) from the University of Pittsburgh.
+I am currently pursuing my MS (Expected Spring 2024) in Computer Science at the University of Pittsburgh.

-- :briefcase: Past SWE intern at **Capital One** and **Federated Hermes**
+- :briefcase: Past SWE intern at **Capital One** (twice!) and **Federated Hermes**

 - :apple: Teaching Assistant for 3 CS courses

-- 🌱 Learning DevOps and Cloud Computing
+- 🌱 Learning Machine Learning, Databses and Cloud Architecture

-- ⚡️ **Fun fact:** I am an officer for Pitt CSC and help maintain [The Pitt CSC Internship Repo](https://github.com/pittcsc/Summer2023-Internships)
+- ⚡️ **Fun fact:** In May of 2023 I spent a month in India trekking the Himalayan mountains 🏔

 ---